About:

 Another disappointing thing (which isn’t a fault of the story or translation and just my own issues) is the basis for this story.
 I found it interesting that this was initially based on a short story, with Rix actually being pursued or, at the very least, seduced by multiple people (including his brother).
 I only know the bare minimum based on the author’s notes regarding the short.
 I wish the short had been licensed in English, as I’d love to compare and contrast them.
 Also, seeing a Rix that’s more open about sex and interested in having multiple lovers would be interesting.
 I’m not sure if the short was more just an orgy, multiple fuck buddy setup, or an actual poly situation, but I’d have liked to have seen it regardless.
 I’d also like to see if Rix happily accepted this scenario or if this was something he hated like he did the curse in this full-length variation.
 I suppose I’ll never know.

 One final thing I have to bring up because I just love it that much is froglings.
 They are the cutest little bastards I’ve ever seen and function as pseudo-children for Nuah and Rix.
 There is no mpreg, unfortunately, even in the omegaverse short, but we do have child-rearing, and those were some of my favorite aspects of the story.
 However, it is worth noting that they appear during the most challenging section of the story to endure.
-We have the trope, Rix and Nuah fighting and misunderstanding each other, and lots of pain and anguish.
+We have the memory loss trope, Rix and Nuah fighting and misunderstanding each other, and lots of pain and anguish.
 If you’re hoping for neverending sex and fluff, you’re going to agonize through the final section of this story.
 I personally liked it for the froglings and the character growth, but be warned, if you like this because of all the fucking and pining in the beginning, you’ll hate the climb to the end.
 They make everyone work for the happy ending in this one.

 It’s also worth noting that the sex between Rix and Nuah is always painful.
 It makes sense because of Nuah’s size, but it can be disappointing since Rix never seems to fully enjoy having sex with Nuah.
 He does enjoy it because he loves Nuah, but it isn’t because it’s pleasurable, and that’s a bit of a bummer.
 It’s realistic, but it’s still a bummer.